Top employers are looking for graduates who go further during their time at university.

-Our dedicated employability team will help you to develop the professional skills and experience that top graduate employers are looking for.
+Our dedicated Employability and Opportunity team will offer you support to develop the professional skills and experience that top graduate employers are looking for.

 Go further at Leeds

 - Optional years - all of our courses include the opportunity to spend a year in industry or studying abroad, extending your degree to four years.
 These opportunities are a brilliant way to enhance your degree and future career prospects in the global graduate market.
 Summer schools and support to find summer internships are also available for those looking for a shorter experience.

-- Professional mentoring - our Nurturing Talent Mentor Scheme connects undergraduate students with professionals from industry.
+- Mentoring - our Nurturing Talent Mentor Scheme connects undergraduate students with professionals from industry.

-- Meet employers on campus - we run a range of employability workshops and one-to-one advice sessions involving employers, giving you valuable insight into how to stand out in the graduate employment market.
-We are also one of the top five most targeted UK universities by graduate recruiters (High Fliers report, The Graduate Market in 2021).
+- Meet employers - we run a range of workshops and employer-led events, giving you valuable insight into how to stand out in the graduate employment market.
+We are also one of the top five most targeted UK universities by graduate recruiters (High Fliers report, The Graduate Market in 2022).

 - Improve your entrepreneurial skills - the University of Leeds Centre for Enterprise and Entrepreneurship Studies provides practical support, materials and guidance to all those who are interested in gaining new skills and improving their enterprise background.
 SPARK also support students who are thinking about starting their own business.

 - From study to work - as well as the opportunities above, you'll have access to a wealth of facilities and support which will help you to stand out from the crowd when you graduate.
 This includes a specialist second year module 'From Study to Work', which equips you with the necessary knowledge and skills to secure placement opportunities and prepare for a professional career.
-You will also be able to keep track of your progress using the Leeds for Life online facility which helps you to recognise and record your personal, professional and academic development and to articulate your skills and knowledge to employers.
+You will also be able to keep track of your progress using an online facility which helps you to recognise and record your personal, professional and academic development, and to articulate your skills and knowledge to employers.